 Nutrition Info (Approximate values)

-This aloo 65 post from the archives, first published in October 2012 has been republished and updated on 30 December 2021.
+This Aloo 65 post from the archives first published in October 2012 has been republished and updated on 26 June 2022.